ahf/snowflake-notes/Broker.markdown

 ### The HTTP interface

-When the Broker is started it exposes an HTTP API available on port 443 by via HTTPS.
+When the Broker is started it exposes an HTTP API available on port 443 via HTTPS.
 The Broker is responsible for fetching a TLS certificate from Let's Encrypt using the hostname and email address given on the command line parameters.
 You can optionally start the Broker where it listens on plain text